-Herbs naturally deter pests and provide nutrients to surrounding plants.
+Aromatic herbs naturally deter pests and pull in pollinators, whilst also providing nutrients to surrounding plants.
 Perennial varieties of herbs hold water in the ground all year-round, creating a cooled microclimate for their neighbours.

-We grow a range of herbs, from the expected - like parsley and rosemary - to the more unusual - like lavender and lemongrass.
+We grow a range of herbs, from the expected - like flat leaf parsley, rosemary and sage - to the more unusual - like English lavender, tena’adam and lemongrass.

 GreenPath Varieties include

-Chives are one of the five essential herbs in French cuisine and the smallest species of the onion family.
+Chives are the smallest species of the onion family.
 The delicate shape of the harvested herb provides for a beautiful garnish, as long stems along the side of a plate or chopped finely and sprinkled over the the top of a soup.
+Available all year.

-Garlic Chives are grown for their leafage rather than the bulb.
-The leaves are heartier than traditional Chives with a fresh, garlic flavour and are used to season soups and sauces, as well as poultry and fish dishes.
-Garlic Chives can also be blended with butter to make a savoury herb butter with a hint of garlic.
+Garlic chives are grown for their leafage.
+They are heartier than common chives and present a fresh, garlic flavour.
+They are often used to season soups and sauces, as well as poultry and fish dishes.
+They can also be blended with butter to make a savoury, warm-flavoured herb butter.
+Available all year.

-Mint's distinctively refreshing aroma and taste makes it a key ingredient in a diversity of dishes, from lamb, to salads, to deserts, drinks, and jams.
-Ethiopian Mint, native to the Rift Valley, is similar to the common Mint variety but has a slightly softer texture and a sweeter undertone.
+Mint's distinctively refreshing aroma and taste is central to a diversity of dishes, from lamb, to salads, drinks, and jams.
+Ethiopian mint, native to the Rift Valley, is similar to common mint but has a slightly softer texture and a sweeter undertone.
+Available all year.

-Sage, another staple of Mediterranean cuisine, has both culinary and health-promoting qualities.
-Fresh Sage has a distinctive appearance with long narrow leaves, fuzzy texture, and dusty colouring.
-It has a both a sweet and savoury flavour and is often used in dishes such as roasted chicken, as well as omelettes and other egg dishes.
+Sage, a staple of Mediterranean cuisine, has both culinary and health-promoting qualities.
+Fresh sage has a distinctive appearance with long, soft-spear leaves, fuzzy texture, and muted colouring.
+It has both a sweet and a savoury flavour, which sees it often paired with chicken, squash and eggs.
+Available all year.